Millsondylan/Insightflowaitrading/LOVABLE.md

 - Build logs
 - Performance metrics

-Access these by clicking on the respective tabs in your project dashboard.
+Access these by clicking on the respective tabs in your project dashboard to diagnose any issues.

 ## 🚪 Accessing Your Application